 If we want to have the whole table in memory, we need to

 collect() it.
 You will see that we regularly load the data into the memory in the next chapters.

-The last couple of code chunks are really all there is to organize a simple database!
+The last couple of code chunks is really all there is to organizing a simple database!
 You can also share the SQLite database across devices and programming languages.